cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 It is easiest to cut the material with a razor blade.
 Clamp the base material to your template and use a router with a flush trim bit to transfer the template to the material.
 It is helpful to use a white sharpie on the base material for markings.
-Mark the tip and tail of your base material to keep it aligned later in the layup process.
+Mark the words "tip" and "tail" of your base material to keep it aligned later in the layup process.
 The smooth side of the base material will be touching snow, while the rougher

+TODO add pictures of base/ base cutting

 # Mounting
 Two options: